OvidijusParsiunas/myvision/README.md

 ## Description

 MyVision is a free online image annotation tool used for generating computer vision based ML training data.
-It is designed with the user in mind, offering features to speed up the labelling process...
+It is designed with the user in mind, offering features to speed up the labelling process and maintain workflows with large datasets.

 ## Features